Frequently Asked Questions

 IAN (Interactive Autism Network) Community — Newly Diagnosed

-Additionally, Milestones offers a Coaching & Consultations program, where you can receive one-on-one assistance for specific issues.
+Additionally, Milestones offers Coaching & Training opportunities, where you can receive one-on-one assistance for specific issues.

 I am interested in using Applied Behavioral Analysis (ABA) with my child or students.
 How do I start, and what online resources are available?

 Here is a comprehensive list of Behavioral Intervention or ABA trainings in the Northeast Ohio area and online.
 Please call us if you have questions or to help sort through the information.

 Local ABA consultants are listed in our Resource Center under Therapy: ABA Consultants.

 ABA Online Resources are also listed in our Resource Center under Therapy: ABA Online Resources.